Last updated: 7 April 2021

 1. Will our trip to Romania go ahead and when will we know?

-Unless we believe travel will be highly unlikely, we will collect the balancing payment from you in the usual way.
-This does not affect your rights – if the trip is cancelled you will have a range of options and our usual Terms and Conditions will apply.
+Where we believe there is a reasonable chance that the trip will run, particularly trips returning after 28 June, we will collect the balancing payment from you in the usual way.
+This does not affect your rights – if the trip is subsequently cancelled you will have a range of options (outlined in 4. below) and our usual Terms and Conditions will apply.

 2. What Romanian and UK government restrictions are currently in place?

-When travel is permitted again, there will be a ‘traffic light’ system of testing and quarantine that will be required on return to the UK.
-The extent of the testing and quarantine will depend on the country that has been visited and, possibly, whether you have been fully vaccinated.
+International travel resumes on 17 May 2021.
+There is a ‘traffic light’ system of testing and quarantine that will be required on return to the UK, depending on the country that has been visited.

 3. Why would our trip be cancelled and what happens under those circumstances?